Random-user-doing-random-stuff/chat-app/README.md

 # Chat App

-This is a simple chat application built with [your preferred technologies].
+This is a simple chat application built with Ejs.

 ## Requirements
 - MongoDB